 songwriter, guitar and vocals

 Winner of the Dallas Carmine Appice Drum Contest, Buddy Magazine named him one of its revered Texas Tornadoes.
-If it can be beaten, shaken or forced to make noise, Martin has mastered it.
+If it can be beaten, shaken or forced to make noise, McCall has mastered it.
 He has played with an array of bands and artists including Impending Bloom, Selkie Girls, Ooga Booga, Hai Tex, Hands, Karen Bella, Aurora (and Larry Coryell), Flash to Bangtime, Rhett Butler and Jerry LaCroix.
-Living just outside the Dallas Metroplex , McCall originally hails from Lamar, MO.
-Martin's a highly sought-after session musician and drum instructor in the Dallas area.
+Living just outside the Dallas Metroplex, McCall originally hails from Lamar, MO.
+He's a highly sought-after session musician and drum instructor in the Dallas area.

 bass and vocals

 The only native Texan of the bunch, Hall-Chiles was born in Dallas but spent her early years in St. Thomas, Virgin Islands, where she became entranced by Caribbean rhythms.
 Now retired, she spent her working career advising high school publications.
 A musical newcomer compared to her band mates, in 2013 she was coerced into playing bass—a Christmas present from her husband.
 After a year of practice, she joined Tailgate Poets.
 Her distinctive vocal timbre and harmonies lend an earthy quality.
 Tight and groove-driven in style of New Orleans funk, her bass lines move the band’s original and cover tunes.
 Most recently she’s been collaborating with her husband on tunes for the band’s third album project.